infinityworks/101-Sessions/sessions/Snowflake-100/101/03-installing-snowsql/README.md

     username = YourUserName
     password = YourPassword

-Now you've configured your CLI profiles, enter the CLI using your default profile with:
+Now you've configured your CLI profiles, enter the CLI in the terminal using your default profile with:

     snowsql

-or to select another profile, for example with the name `connections.demo`
+or to select another profile, for example with the name `connections.demo`:

     snowsql -c demo